Verdun (video game): Rifle Deathmatch

 In Rifle Deathmatch, players fight in a free for all battle, armed only with one of the rifles and add-ons they can choose from when joining the game.
 This is a skill-based game-mode, where marksmanship and tactical cunning are rewarded.
 Players can earn experience and Career Points by killing other players, and with the Career Points can level up their rifles, gaining extra accessories for it, such as a bayonet or scope.

 Development

-Verdun started with early artwork in 2006, in 2007, development started in the OGRE engine.
-But in 2008, it switched to the Unity engine and had its first version.
+Verdun started with early artwork in 2006.
+One year later, development started in the OGRE engine, but in 2008, it switched to the Unity engine and had its first version.
 Later that year, it was improved to a second version.
-In February 2013, it entered proof of concept alpha.
-In April of that same year, it entered open alpha testing.
-Verdun entered open beta on 9 June 2013.
-It was Steam Greenlit on 28 June 2013 and entered Steam Early Access on 19 September 2013.
+In February 2013, it entered proof of concept alpha, followed by open alpha testing in April, and the game entered open beta on 9 June.
+It was Steam Greenlit on 28 June and entered Steam Early Access on 19 September.
 After more than a year in Steam Early Access, it was released on 28 April 2015 on Steam.
 The developers have continued working on the game, releasing free expansions.

-On 14 June 2016, the Verdun YouTube page uploaded a trailer announcing that the game would be available for PlayStation 4 and Xbox One set for a 30 August 2016, release.
-However, on 24 August 2016, the game's developer announced that the Xbox One version of Verdun would be delayed while the PlayStation 4's release date would be on schedule.
-It was released for PlayStation 4 on 30 August 2016, and on Xbox One on 8 March 2017.
+The console versions of the game, for PlayStation 4 and Xbox One, were released in August 2016 and March 2017, respectively.